Tracking becomes governable.

 Observe

-• Continuously inspect analytics behaviour.
+• Continuously inspect tracking behaviour.

 • Observe live traffic against the active definition